pa06lak/pa06lak/README.md

 ### 🙋‍♀️ I’d Love Help With
 - Contributing to impactful open-source AI projects
 - Making my apps more production-ready and scalable
-- Learning more about ethical AI and responsible data use
-- Software engineering best practices for cleaner architecture

 ---

 ### 💬 Ask Me About
 - How we created **Affirmasaurus** at DurHack 🦖
-- My journey in AI, quantum computing, and computer vision
-- Building interactive recommender systems and quizzes
 - Studying Computer Science at **Durham University**
-- Raising £400 for charity by combining creativity and community
 - Anything Python, AI, Quantum, or how to get started in tech as a student!

 ---